LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

 ^^^^^^^^^^^

-The :ref:`FieldData` are used to define various physical quantities over the constituent mesh entities, i.e., the :ref:`Cells`, :ref:`Faces` and :ref:`Nodes` of the mesh.
-Each constituent mesh entity can be associated with zero or more *fields*, each of which may correspond to a *scalar*, *vector* or *tensor* quantity, such as, temperature, velocity, pressure, etc.
+The :ref:`FieldData` are used to define various physical quantities over the constituent mesh entities, i.e. the :ref:`Cells`, :ref:`Faces` and :ref:`Nodes` of the mesh.
+Each constituent mesh entity can be associated with zero or more *fields*, each of which may correspond to a *scalar*, *vector* or *tensor* quantity, such as temperature, velocity, pressure, etc.
 Essentially, the :ref:`FieldData` are used to define the solution to the unknown variables of the governing PDE that are evaluated on a given mesh, as well as, any other auxiliary variables or derived quantities that an